Kapendev/parin/rin/README.md

 * With DUB: `dub run parin:rin`
 * Without DUB: `dmd -Ijoka_path -Iparin_path -i -run source/app.d`

-## Options

-* -debug: Runs the script in debug mode.
-This will change the value of DEBUG.
-* -linear: Runs the script in linear mode.
-This will force the interpreter to go over every line.

 ## Editor Themes

 Rin syntax highlighting files for various text editors are available in the [assets](./assets/) folder.